 The Master's of Arts (MA-SLP) degree leads to professional certification in speech-language pathology.
-The MA-SLP program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA).
-Successful completion of this degree, including designated electives, prepares students to meet the requirements for State of Ohio Licensure in Speech-Language Pathology from (ASHA).
+The MA-SLP program is accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA).
+Successful completion of this degree, including designated electives, prepares students to meet the requirements for State of Ohio Licensure in Speech-Language Pathology and for the Certificate of Clinical Competence in Speech-Language Pathology from (ASHA).